 Eva Marie stood firm, with a white bandage wrapped around her head.
 Behind her, the Square filled with villagers.
 He couldn’t tell by the faces if it was a good thing.

 “Josah,” Dali began.
 “The Council knows about the Dragoon and what happened last night.
 We’re all relieved Eva Marie survived the attack.
-We cannot believe that it occurred inside our city.”
+We cannot believe that an attack of this nature occurred inside our city.”

 Eva Marie interrupted Josah.
 “Hold on.
 There is no need to go further.
-The fact that Ena has lived among us without an incident means we can trust her.”
+The fact that Ena has lived amongst us without an incident means we can trust her.”

 Walking over to Josah, Eva touched the back of his arm.
 “The Council has decided, as a reward for keeping me safe, Ena can stay in the barn.
 Each member of the Council spoke with their villages and conceded to our request.”